 Vogel Gryff Festival (The Feast of the Griffin), Basel.
 The "Wild Man of the Woods" appears on a boat, followed by a mummers' parade.
-For more information, call tel.
-061/268-68-68 or see www.basel.com/en.
+For more information, see www.basel.com.
 Mid-January.

-Sechseläuten (Six O'Clock Chimes), Zurich.
-Members of all the guilds dress in costumes and celebrate the arrival of spring, which is climaxed by the burning of Böögg, a straw figure symbolizing winter.
+Sechseläuten (Six O'Clock Bells), Zurich.
+Members of the guilds dress in costumes and celebrate the arrival of spring.
+The climax is the burning of Böögg, a snowman figure symbolizing winter.
+The speed at which his head explodes predicts how hot the summer will be.
 There are also children's parades.
-The Zurich Tourist Office (tel.
-044/215-40-00; www.zuerich.com) shows the parade route on a map.
-(Böögg is burned at 6pm on Sechseläutenplatz, near Bellevueplatz.)
-Third Monday of April.
+See www.zuerich.com (shows the parade route on a map).
+Early April.

 Corpus Christi.
 Solemn processions in the Roman Catholic regions and towns of Switzerland.
 End of May.

 William Tell Festival, Interlaken.
-Performances of the famous play by Schiller.
-For more information, call tel.
-033/822-37-32 (www.tellspiele.ch).
-End of June through early September.
+Performances of the famous play by Schiller. www.tellspiele.ch.
+June to September.

 Montreux International Jazz Festival, Montreux.
 More than jazz, this festival features everything from reggae bands to African tribal chanters.
 Monster dance fests also break out nightly.
-The festival concludes with a 12-hour marathon of world music.
-For more information, call tel.
-021/966-44-44 (www.montreuxjazz.com).
-Lasts 2 weeks and is held in the beginning of July.
+The festival concludes with a marathon of world music. www.montreuxjazz.com.
+Lasts 2 weeks, starting late June or early July.